-Other participants, Jews and Arabs, believed that discussing the conflict would divide Jewish and Arab group members as well as generate among them feelings of despair and pain.
-Hence, some participants shared they intend to create a liberated space through their practice, a community that develops collective urban identity while blurring the national identities, as reflected in the words of an Arab participant:
+Other participants, Jews and Arabs, believed that discussing the conflict would only divide Jewish and Arab group members and generate feelings of despair and pain.
+Hence, some participants shared they aspired to create a liberated space through their practice—a community that developed a collective urban identity while blurring national identities—as reflected in the words of an Arab participant:

-"Me as a professional, I'm not an expert when it comes to history, so I can't get them closer together […] if I open it in a meeting and I can't close it, people would finish the meeting more disappointed than they have started […] and I leave them with the pain. […] if I talk on the wound I will always stay on that matter.
-What I am doing instead is concentrating on the common ground […] and through that change I'm connecting people."
+Me as a professional, I'm not an expert when it comes to history, so I can't get them closer together […] If I open it in a meeting and I can't close it, people would finish the meeting more disappointed than they have started […] and I leave them with the pain. […] If I talk on the wound I will always stay on that matter.
+What I am doing instead is concentrating on the common ground […] and through that change I'm connecting people.

-Alongside, some participants, shared that at times of escalation in the national conflict, events such as terror attacks or wars invade the neutral urban space they aim to create and undermine the urban collective identity.
-In such cases, participants shared they had to mediate national narratives and develop empathy among community members, as well as tried to strength the urban common ground.
-While in some cases members from the communities were those who initiated conversations on the conflict, in other cases, participants felt that opening up this subject was inevitable, as reflected in the words of a Jewish participant:
+Some participants shared that, at times of escalation in the national conflict, events such as terror attacks or wars invade the neutral urban space they aim to create and undermine the urban collective identity.
+When that happened, participants shared they had no choice but to mediate national narratives and develop empathy among community members, as well as trying to strengthen the sense of common ground.
+In some cases community residents initiated conversations on the conflict, and sometimes participants felt that opening up this subject was inevitable, as reflected in the words of a Jewish participant:

-"One participant arrived upset and said 'there was a terror attack in the central bus station' and I saw the Arabs shrivel […] I said let's have a discussion about what each one of you think on the subject […] and then the Arab women said […] 'we feel that you are blaming us' […] the elephant was in our room.
+One participant arrived upset and said, 'There was a terror attack in the central bus station' and I saw the Arabs shrivel […] I said let's have a discussion about what each one of you think on the subject […] and then the Arab women said, […] 'We feel that you are blaming us' […] The elephant was in our room.
 It wasn't something in the north, it wasn't in Gaza, it was in our room.
 So, I said OK, there's no other option."

-This participant explained she decided to initiate conversation on the conflict with community members, due to the understanding that the conflict already heavily presents in the group dynamic.
+This participant explained she decided to initiate a conversation on the conflict with community members, because she understood that the conflict was already strongly affecting the group dynamic.

-To conclude, participants managed the meanings of space as a site of conflicts and aimed to create by their practice a non-conflicted urban space detached from the national conflict, in order to preserve the shared lives.
+To conclude, participants managed the meanings of space as a site of conflicts and aimed to create by their practice a non-conflicted urban space detached from the national conflict, to preserve a shared sense of community.
 When the national conflict invaded the space, participants aimed to reconstruct the meanings of space as a site of shared coexistence.

 Framing the history of place

 The last dimension of place-making in community practice focuses on the way participants shaped the historical meanings of the urban space.
 Space has history.
-In our case, Israeli mixed cities hold highly clashing, conflicted and competing narratives.
-However, most of the participants, Jews and Arabs from the four cities, tended to minimize the historical narrative within their practice and constructed an a-historical urban space.
-They perceived the history of the city as irrelevant for the current urban reality, and hence, believed they should leave historical national narratives out of their community practice, as illustrated in the words of an Arab participant:
+In our case, Israeli mixed cities hold highly clashing, conflicted, and competing narratives.
+However, most of the Jewish and Arab participants tended to minimise the historical narrative within their practice and aimed to construct an a-historical urban space.
+They perceived the history of the city as irrelevant for the current urban reality, and hence, believed they should leave historical national narratives out of their community practice, as noted by an Arab participant:

-"We shouldn't talk (about historical events with residents).
+We shouldn't talk (about historical events with residents).
 Things that happened stayed in the past.
-We need to look forward, to advance."
+We need to look forward, to advance.